Trivane - Floating Offshore Wind (FOW) Platform

 Its performance in higher seastates is currently being checked

-SHARING THE WORK: Any shipyard or fabrication facility can make these stiffened plates, at a low cost per tonne.
-The work can thus be shared because fabrication facilities, perhaps even inshore, can fabricate stiffened plates and transport them to the assembly yard by barge, or even by road or rail.
+The steel parts of the floaters are made in flat stiffened plates, at a low cost per tonne.
+The work can be shared because fabrication facilities, perhaps even inland, can prefabricate stiffened plates and transport them to the assembly yard by barge, or even by road or rail.
 In contrast, cylindrical designs require specific facilities, which are not available everywhere, to roll the outer plates of the hull.
-On Trivane, the tower support is the only rolled cone and cylinder.

-RELATIVELY SMALL CHAIN OR WIRE SIZES : Some FOW devices require mooring chains or wires of very large diameter.
+RELATIVELY SMALL CHAIN AND POLYESTER SIZES : Some FOW devices require mooring chains or wires of very large diameter.
 On Trivane a) the weathervaning and b) the ship-shaped form of each hull , combine to give low wave loading, The mooring line loads are thus minimised and hence the size and cost of the mooring lines and anchors is minimised.
-Conversely the projected area, to waves, of cylindrical structures, from any direction, is higher.
+Conversely, in other designs, the projected area, to waves, of cylindrical structures, from any direction, is higher.

-STABILITY AND DAMAGE STABILITY : Trivane has good static stability and also readily allows damage stability to be provided, with the centre hull being divided into 7 watertight compartment.
-This is the ability to remain safely afloat with some of the barge compartments accidentally flooded.
+STABILITY AND DAMAGE STABILITY : Trivane has good static stability.
+Damage stability is the ability to remain safely afloat with some of the barge compartments accidentally flooded.
 It is wise to have good damage stability since FOW installations are unmanned and any ingress of water may go unnoticed until it may be too late.

 BOARDING: Since Trivane weathervanes, it can be boarded relatively easily, via an access platform below the tower, astern.